Radio Emission from Broad Absorption Line Quasars: Data Analysis

 \section{Data Analysis}

-The bolometric luminosity $L_{\rm bol}$ and the BH mass $M_{\rm BH}$ of 12 of the 13 objects are obtained from a quasar catalog \citep{Vestergaard2006, Vestergaard2009, Shen2011} based on the Sloan Digital Sky Survey (SDSS) Data Release 7.
-For the remaining object (J0240$-$1851) that is not included in the SDSS catalog, the $M_{\rm BH}$ and $L_{\rm bol}$ are obtained from \cite{Muzahid2012} and \cite{Arav2013}, respectively.
-We use the $M_{\rm BH}$ based on the H$\beta$ emission line when it is available in the spectrum, otherwise, we use the one based on the Mg\,II emission line.
-The Eddington ratios $L/L_{\rm Edd}$ are calculated based on these $L_{\rm bol}$ and $M_{\rm BH}$ values.

 The VLA spectral slope at 5.5--9.0\,GHz, $\alpha_{5.5-9.0}$, of the nine detected objects is measured based on the $F_{\rm peak}$ in the tapered maps, which have comparable resolutions and cover emission on similar scales at both frequencies.
 The slope cannot be determined for the four objects not detected at either frequency.
 These observed 5.5--9.0\,GHz slopes correspond to the rest-frame slope of 8--13\,GHz at $z$ = 0.4 and of 17--28\,GHz at $z$ = 2.1.
+The rest-frame 5.5 and 9.0\,GHz radio luminosities, $L_{\rm 5.5GHz}$ and $L_{\rm 9.0GHz}$, are also calculated based on the observed $\alpha_{5.5-9.0}$ and the $F_{\rm total}$ in the full-array maps.

+The $\alpha_{5.5-9.0}$ at the rest frame may be somewhat steeper or flatter than that at the observed frame, as one can see in \cite{Baldi2022} which shows the radio spectrum of some RQ PG quasars up to 45~GHz.
+The implied systematic uncertainty in $\alpha_{5.5-9.0}$ is $\Delta \alpha \sim \pm 0.5$, and the derived luminosity uncertainty is therefore within a factor of $\pm 2$.
+Both uncertainties are too small to affect the trends discussed in Section 5.

-The radio loudness $R$ is the rest-frame flux ratio of the radio at 5\,GHz to the optical in the B band.
+The $R$ value is the rest-frame flux ratio of the radio at 5\,GHz to the optical in the B band.
 The radio flux at the rest-frame 5\,GHz is derived based on the observed $\alpha_{5.5-9.0}$ and the $F_{\rm total}$ in the full-array maps.
 If $\alpha_{5.5-9.0}$ is not available, we use a uniform slope of $\alpha = -0.5$.
 The optical flux in the rest-frame B band is taken from the infrared photometric measurements in the NASA/IPAC Extragalactic Database (NED), mostly from the SDSS $i$, $r$, or $z$ bands, or the 2MASS J and H bands, depending on the redshift of the objects.
-The rest-frame 5.5 and 9.0\,GHz radio luminosities, $L_{5.5}$ and $L_{9.0}$, are also calculated based on the observed $\alpha_{5.5-9.0}$ and the $F_{\rm total}$ in the full-array maps.